ryanjay0/miles-deep/README.md

 ####Contact

-If you have any thoughts or questions please open an issue or contact me at nipplerdeeplearning@gmail.com
+If you have problems, suggestions, or thoughts open an issue or send me email nipplerdeeplearning at gmail.